 Refusing to recognise reality, Livingstone stood again in 2012, although he was now old enough to qualify for one of the Freedom Passes he’d pioneered at the GLC.
 He shouldn’t have done so.
 He looked old and tired, and his politics felt desperate and dated.
 He was beaten again by Johnson, and now it really was time to settle down in Chez Guevara, the retirement home for romantic lefties.

 Except that last September he was summoned from his slumbers on LBC Radio.
 Jeremy Corbyn, his old colleague from the days of London Labour Briefing, had been elected leader of the party and he wanted to get the band back together.
-John McDonnell, who’d chaired the GLC’s finance committee, became shadow chancellor, and Livingstone became accepted as a kind of free-ranging unofficial media spokesperson for the leadership.
+John McDonnell, who’d chaired the GLC’s finance committee, became shadow chancellor; Diane Abbot, former GLC press officer, was in the shadow cabinet; and Livingstone himself became accepted as a kind of free-ranging unofficial media spokesperson for the leadership.

 Whether he actually was representing Corbyn and McDonnell’s views, whether he had access to their thoughts, didn’t matter much.
 He was just a better invitee for a television show: Corbyn comes across as awkward, McDonnell as menacing, but Livingstone exudes relaxation; he’s more comfortable in a broadcast studio than any other leading figure on the British left has ever been.
 He’s also better known than Corbyn or McDonnell, is more readily available (having never been known to turn down a TV request), and can normally be counted on for a provocative comment, delivered as though it were perfectly obvious common sense.